 How: By rallying the community to design and install a test of better infrastructure, installed with proper permissions from the City.
 Street Plans and Tony Garcia have been hired to help run this project.
 They are famously good.

 Why: Because if we test incremental changes to our streets, we can save money as a city and have better streets that serve all people.
 We want to demonstrate a fiscally responsible test→evaluate→build approach to street design.
-We are coordinating with the City of Asheville, and our test results will directly inform the pending redesign of Coxe Avenue, which is funded and beginning over the winter of 2018/2019.
+We are coordinating with the City of Asheville, and our test results will directly inform the pending redesign of Coxe Avenue, which is planned in the near future.

 Important date: Our tactical urbanism street design project begins in Asheville with June 21 public workshop.
 Please attend.
 The Workshop is June 21, 6 – 8 PM at 207 Coxe Ave, Asheville Area Arts Council.
 Please RSVP here.
 Light refreshments will be served.